krolinventions/cover/README.md

-# SimpleLanguage
+# Cover

-A simple demonstration language built using Truffle for the GraalVM.

-SimpleLanguage is heavily documented to explain the how and why of writing a Truffle language.
-A good way to read this documentation is to generate HTML of the JavaDoc comments and read that, and then read the source alongside the comments.
+Cover aims to implement a superset of a subset of C++ using the Truffle framework.
+The goal is to be able to run parts of your existing C++ code on the JVM in a safe way.
+It is aimed at algorithms or library functions that would take a lot of effort to replace.

+This project is at a very early stage.

+## Design

+Cover aims to support the following C++ features:
+* standard C++ syntax
+* basic types, control flow
+* objects and multiple inheritance
+* virtual functions
+* basic standard library
+* basic preprocessor support

+Does NOT support the following C++ features:
+* delete: everything is garbage collected
+* pointer arithmetic and casting to incompatible types
+* exceptions

 This repository is licensed under the permissive UPL licence.
-Fork it to begin your own Truffle language.

 ## Prerequisites
 * JDK 8